jirau/simple-api/README.md

 1. On the Create credentials, select *Writer* as the Role: (Note: see the following diagram for the 3 credential elements that will be used on the next step to configure our Kubernetes deployment secrets and environment variables)
 ![Credentials Window](./images/credentials-window.png)

-To finalize our Database configuration, we must create a Database, which will be then be exposed by our simple-api container.
+To finalize our Database configuration, we must create a Database, which will be exposed by our simple-api container.
 1. On the Cloudant service page, click on Manage, and then click on the Launch Dashboard button and log with your IBMid credentials.
 1. On the Database section of the Cloudant Dashboard, click on **| Create Database |** on the upper toolbar.
 1. On the Create Database window, enter **'items'** (ensure all lower caps) as the Database name, click on the *Non-Partitioned radio button*, then click the **| Create |** button.
 1. You can now close the dashboard, as no other steps are needed related to the Cloudant Database service.

 ### Step 2: Configuring and Applying Secrets to our IKS Cluster
-To enable access from the microservice to the Cloudant Database Service, we need to securely share environment variables to simple-api pod containers via **Kubernetes Secrets**.<br>
+To enable access from the microservice to the Cloudant Database Service, we need to securely share environment variables to the simple-api pod containers via **Kubernetes Secrets**.<br>
 Kubernetes Secrets allow us to store and manage sensitive information, such as passwords, user access credentials, Authorization tokens, and ssh keys.

 > **Note on service credentials and secrets:**<br>
-> Never commit service credentials and secrets dependencies into your code repository.
-It is suggested that you create a Kuberenets Secrets **yaml** file in your local workstation and store it in a secure location with encryption and access controls, such as IBM Cloud Object Storage service.
-Alternatively, you can delete the file, or delete the credentials information and store the file as a template for later use.
+> Never commit service credentials and secret dependencies into your code repository.
+It is suggested that you create a Kuberenets Secrets **yaml** file in your local workstation and store it in a secure location with encryption at rest and access controls, such as the IBM Cloud Object Storage service.
+Alternatively, you can delete the file after use, or remove the credentials information from the configuration and save the file as a template for later use.

 We will need to configure three **(3) Kubernetes Secrets** to store our Cloudant services credentials, to enable access from the simple-api microservice container to the Database.
 These 3 variables are, 1) *cloudant_url*, 2) *cloudant_user*, and 3) *cloudant_password*